NACHAMMAI-SN/Intelligent-Face-Tracker/docs/architecture.md

 **use tracking as the backbone, use embeddings for identity, use reuse logic to prevent duplicates, and use structured persistence to prove the results.**

-That makes the project practical for a hackathon demo while still showing clear AI workflow, modular design, and measurable outcomes.